ablotekar/oneD-fluid-simulation-code-fortran/README.md

 * **supersoliton**
-     - It is used to study the evolution of the supersolitary wave in the superthermal plasma system
+     - It is used to study the evolution of the supersolitary wave in the superthermal plasma system.

 * **electron_acoustic_double_layer**
-    - It is used to study the asymetric electron acoustic double layer in the inner Earth magnetosphere
+    - It is used to study the asymetric electron acoustic double layer in the inner Earth magnetosphere.

 * **two_component_full_fluid**
     - This code can be used to study the electrostatic solitary wave (ESW) in two component full fluid plasma system.

-The more details about the code can be found the **"README.md"** file of each code
+The more details about the code can be found the **"README.md"** file of each code.